-The old man looked at the sky and said 「ah, I’m hungry.
+The old man looked at the sunny clear sky and said 「ah, I’m hungry.
 Well、let me take a break and have a lunch.」

-He sat down on a stump and opened the wrapped lunch his wife made. 「Rice balls looks delicious!」
+He sat down on a stump and opened the wrapped lunch box that his wife made. 「Rice balls looks delicious!」

 There are two big rice balls wrapped in a bamboo leave inside the wrap. 「then, itadakimasu]

 He picked one rice ball up and was about to eat.
 Then what has happened?

 The rice ball was slipped out of his hand and was dropped on the ground.
 [Oh my god, I can not afford to waste the rice ball my wife made for me.]